 In 2018, the Canadian federal government enacted the GGPPA which established a national carbon-pricing regime requiring each province to implement a price on carbon of \$10 per tonne of CO2e in 2018, escalating by \$10 each year, to an ultimate carbon price of \$50 per tonne of CO2e in 2022.
 The Federal Backstop allows provinces some flexibility in structuring their carbon price regimes with cap and trade, carbon tax or output-based pricing systems, all being acceptable methods for implementing such carbon pricing.
 In December 2020, the Canadian federal government released its plan to accelerate climate action in Canada, titled "A Healthy Environment and a Healthy Economy".
 The plan proposes an increasing cost on carbon to \$170 per tonne in 2030.
 To reach that level, the price imposed on carbon will rise from the 2022 rate of \$50 per tonne by \$15 per tonne each year.
-If this proposal is made into law, it will have a significant impact on Canadian industry participants, consumers and the Company alike.
+Accordingly, the federal carbon price beginning in April 2023 will be \$65 per tonne.
+In March 2022, the Canadian Government introduced Canada's 2030 Emissions Reduction Plan: Canada's Next Steps for Clean Air and a Strong Economy, which calls for the reducing of oil and gas emissions by at least 75% by 2030 and developing an approach to cap emissions to achieve net-zero by 2050.
+If these proposals are made into law, it will have a significant impact on Canadian industry participants, consumers and the Company alike.